particle1331/computational-linear-algebra/README.md

 # cohen-linalg

-Notes and code experiments for linear algebra done SVD.
+Notes and code experiments for *linear algebra done SVD*.
 The idea is to construct the SVD as soon as possible, then use it for everything else that follow &mdash; from characterizing invertbility to parametrizing the loss surface of linear regression with linearly dependent data columns.
 Some of the interesting stuff that is covered:
   * Proof of the real spectral theorem, and a code demo.
   * Proof of the singular value decomposition (SVD).
   * Characterizing the loss surface of a linear regression problem.